 - Eating salmiakki (Finnish liquorice candy).
 I still cant’ stand the taste.
 Although, I admit, I take my friends for Salmiakkikossu when they come to visit.

-TH: Do you think there are solutions or better alternatives as to how we think about these three challenges?
+WW: Do you think there are solutions or better alternatives as to how we think about these three challenges?

 Dexter: Solutions are as follow: